For our latest Ofsted report, please click here.

 N.B.
-Please be aware that Healing School's assessment policy is currently to continue with a system of measuring progress in National Curriculum levels and GCSE grades.
+Please be aware that Healing School's assessment policy is currently to continue with a system of measuring progress in National Curriculum levels at Key Stage 3 and numerical GCSE grades for the vast majority of subjects at Key Stage 4.
 Any future changes will be fully communicated to parents.

 For our latest results, please click here.

 Year 7 and 8 are classed as Key Stage 3 whilst years 9, 10 and 11 are classed as Key Stage 4.

 Tutor Groups are split into Red, Green, Blue and further split by 1-4 for Key Stage 3 and 1-6 for Key Stage 4.